lunafoxfire/satisfactory-docs-parser/README.md

 }
 ```

-All data (items, resources, etc) is provided as an object that maps the item's class name to its info.
+All data (items, resources, buildings, etc) is provided as an object that maps the item's class name to its info.
 For example, to get information about iron plates (with internal classname `Desc_IronPlate_C`), you might do the following:
 ```js
 const ironPlate = data.items['Desc_IronPlate_C'];
 console.log(ironPlate.name);